pdidev/tutorial/README.md

 In this exercise, you will use `::PDI_expose` and `::PDI_multi_expose` to simplify the code while keeping the exact same behaviour.
 For once, there is no need to modify the YAML file here, you only need to modify the C file.
-Moreover, This exercise will be launched in sequential to facilitate the comparison between logs.
+Moreover, this exercise will be launched sequentially to facilitate the comparison between logs.

 * Examine the source code, compile it and run it.